 My professional and personal writing has been featured in Atlanta Parent Magazine, on PostpartumProgress.com and in national and regional poetry magazines.

 I graduated with Honors, Cum Laude with a Bachelor of Arts in Journalism from the University of Georgia.
 As a young adult, I moved to Washington, D.C. where I worked as a news writer for Voice of America and then my career took me to Atlanta where I worked in marketing and public relations with clients such as Chick-fil-A and Kilpatrick Stockton.
 In 2005, I attended UNC Charlotte where I earned my Masters degree in Community Counseling.
 I chose counseling because of its focus on clinical work – i.e.: how to sit with people and be a masterful therapist in sessions.

 On a personal note, I have a life outside of work and interests and hobbies.
-I am married and have three children and a very large dog.
+I am married and have four children and a very large dog.
 I enjoy creative writing and being active.
 My family is very involved in our church.
 I believe in mind-body-spirit wellness, and try, sometimes more successfully than others, to strike that balance in my own life.